Recent Storm Damage Posts

 Flood damage to any part of a Brooklyn home or apartment can be devastating.
 With how fast effects can spread through a residence, our SERVPRO of Northwest Brooklyn team is available 24/7 to help.
 We have experienced technicians and leading equipment available when you call (718) 522-4400.

 Our Certified Technicians Are Prepared To Restore Your Brooklyn Home After A Flood Damage Disaster

-Extreme weather patterns are more common every year, exposing your Park Slope property to the risk of harm from flooding.
-When heavy rains and winds cause excess water to flow into your brownstone or condo you need to take fast action.
+Extreme weather patterns are more common every year, exposing your Brooklyn property to the risk of harm from flooding.
+When heavy rains and winds cause excess water to flow into your brownstone or condo, you need to take fast action.
 Our well-qualified team of water damage specialists is ready to respond quickly with the skills and equipment required to remediate the damage done by flooding.

 Our SERVPRO crews count many Water Damage Restoration Technicians (WRT) among the ranks, trained in the Institute of Inspection, Cleaning and Restoration Certification (IICRC) coursework.
-When we arrive at your flooded home an experienced manager assesses the damage and creates a mitigation plan.
-Each of our service vehicles packs water removal and structural drying equipment, avoiding any delay as crew members implement the plan.
+When we arrive at your flood damaged home, an experienced manager assesses the damage and creates a mitigation plan.
+Our service vehicles pack water removal and structural drying equipment, avoiding any delay as crew members implement the plan.

 SERVPRO of Northwest Brooklyn knows how overwhelming flood damage can be, so we prepare our crews with the training and equipment to remediate the scenario fast.
 Call us at (718) 522-4400 round the clock, 365 days a year.

 How Our Experts Handle Structural Issues After Flood Damage in Your Brooklyn Home